sscollis/stab/README.md

 # STAB:  Compressible stability solver

-‘Stab‘ uses a direct approach with either Chebyshev collocation or high-order finite difference.
+`Stab` uses a direct approach with either Chebyshev collocation or high-order finite difference.
 This is complemented by the `shoot` solver which uses an ODE solver with Conte orthogonalization and shooting to satisfy the boundary conditions.
 I suggest using `shoot` to polish the eigensolutions identified